Skip to content Skip to footer

 Below is some information you should consider for the 1099-NEC form:

-• Deadline: January 31st of the coming year is the deadline for NEC forms.
-It’s the same for both recipient copy and IRS filing.
+• Deadline: January 31 of the coming year is the deadline for NEC forms.
+It’s the same for both the recipient copy and the IRS filing.

 • Copy to Recipient: As a business, you need to send a copy B of the 1099 NEC form to the recipient when you file with the IRS.